ACReeser/socsim/notes/design.md

 * subjects spend time thinking about their beliefs
 * subjects try to convince others of their beliefs
 * subject's actions are shaped by their beliefs
-* subject's feelings are shaped by their beliefs
 * subjects beliefs can be brainwashed

 the petri dish will automatically 🚨 alert when subjects think about or talk about things that violate the foundational beliefs of the utopia